ingrammicro/concerto/Getting started with Kubernetes.md

 # Setup

 ## Pre-requisites
-Before setting up Kubernetes, we will need a Flexiant Concerto account.
+Before setting up Kubernetes, we will need a Ingram Micro Concerto account.

-You can create a free account in less than a minute following the steps in Flexiant Concerto [login page](https://start.concerto.io/).
+You can create a free account in less than a minute following the steps in Ingram Micro Concerto [login page](https://start.concerto.io/).

 Once your account have been provisioned, add a cloud provider.
 After doing this, ensure that beta features are activated and listed as one of the top menu tabs options.
 If that is not the case, enable beta features by doing the following: